 But the controller debacle is only half as insulting as the way Microsoft handled Kinect.
 Once a mandatory pack-in, Microsoft heralded Kinect as the future of gaming and a vital part of the next-gen experience.
 Nine months down the road however, Microsoft chops the Kinect from the bundle, tells us that it actually frees up some extra memory and puts a new package, sans Kinect, for $100 less.

-Kinect commands are very rigid.
+Moreover, Kinect commands in general are very rigid and only helpful once you've taken the time to learn the syntax verbatim.
 We weren't expecting Siri, but you have to talk to it in very precise, often unintuitive ways to make it understand.
-It also failed to register the "Xbox on" command about half the time.

-Some third-party titles run in 720p.
-That simply shouldn't be the case.
+Last but not least, some third-party titles run in 720p or 900p and suffer from pop-in and stuttering, and that simply shouldn't be the case on a next-gen system.
 You might need to pause the game and have a look to tell, but there are noticeable differences between Xbox One and PS4 versions, with the PS4 coming out on top.
-If there's one thing Microsoft needs to sort out in the next few months, it's this.

 Xbox One is finally picking up steam.
 It's moved to sell at $399 and there are a plethora of great, platform-exclusive games ready to pick up right now, not down the road in 2015.
 It's the best place for media enthusiasts with DLNA support, removed Xbox Live Gold requirements to access streaming services and the much-improved OneGuide.